sgmalik/TA-notes/comp-org/week-3/notes.md

 ```

-- **Instruction Count (IC):** The number of instructions executed by the program.
+- The **Instruction Count (IC)** is the number of machine instructions executed for a given program.
+This depends on the instruction set architecture and also on the compiler, since different compilers may generate more or fewer instructions for the same source program.
-- **CPI (Cycles Per Instruction):** The average number of clock cycles required for each instruction.
+- The **Cycles Per Instruction (CPI)** is the average number of clock cycles each instruction requires to complete.
+CPI depends on the microarchitecture of the processor -> Simple instructions may take one cycle, while more complex instructions can take multiple cycles.
-- **Clock Cycle Time:** The duration of a single cycle, which is the inverse of the clock frequency.
+- The **Clock Cycle Time** is the duration of a single cycle.
+It is the reciprocal of the clock frequency.
+A 2 GHz processor has a cycle time of 0.5 nanoseconds, while a 3 GHz processor has a cycle time of about 0.333 nanoseconds.

 For example, consider two processors:

 - Processor A: 3 GHz clock, average CPI = 2
 - Processor B: 2 GHz clock, average CPI = 1.2

-Processor A has a clock cycle time of 0.333 ns.
-With a CPI of 2, each instruction takes 0.666 ns.
+For each instruction, Processor A requires 0.666 ns (2 × 0.333 ns), while Processor B requires 0.6 ns (1.2 × 0.5 ns).
+Even though Processor B has a lower clock frequency, it executes each instruction faster because of its lower CPI.
+This example shows that clock speed alone does not determine performance.

-Processor B has a cycle time of 0.5 ns.
-With a CPI of 1.2, each instruction takes 0.6 ns.
+In practice, overall execution time also depends on the **instruction count**.
+A compiler that produces more efficient code may reduce the number of instructions, which can compensate for a higher CPI.
+Conversely, an instruction set with complex operations might reduce instruction count but increase CPI.

-Even though Processor A has a higher clock frequency, Processor B actually executes each instruction faster because of its lower CPI.
+Another useful metric is **MIPS (Millions of Instructions Per Second)**, which measures how many instructions a processor can execute per unit of time.
+However, MIPS can be misleading because instruction complexity varies across architectures.
+A program that executes fewer but more complex instructions may appear to have lower MIPS but still run faster.

-This shows why GHz alone is not a good indicator of performance.
-Compiler optimizations, instruction set design, and microarchitecture all affect how many instructions are executed and how many cycles they take.
+Modern benchmarks often measure performance using real-world applications or standardized test suites, because raw metrics like GHz or MIPS can be misleading on their own.
+Nonetheless, the CPU performance equation provides a valuable framework for understanding the trade-offs between instruction count, CPI, and clock speed.

 ---